by Scott Mehl

 She also remained very involved with the Red Cross Anti-Personnel Landmines Campaign, even though her formal patronage had ended.
 Her last public appearances were in early August 1997, when she visited several landmine projects in Bosnia.

 After her divorce, Diana had a relationship with Dr. Hasnat Khan, a British-Pakistani heart surgeon, which ended in June 1997.
 She then became involved with Dodi Fayed, son of Mohamed Al-Fayed, the owner of Harrods and the Ritz in London.
 Diana and her sons joined the Fayed family in the south of France for a vacation that summer where she and Dodi reportedly began their romance.
 Following her trip to Bosnia, Diana again joined Dodi Fayed on a private cruise aboard the Fayed’s yacht, returning to Paris on August 30.
 Later that night, hounded by paparazzi, the couple left the Ritz to go to Dodi’s apartment in Paris.
 Just minutes later, their car crashed in the Pont de l’Alma tunnel, killing Dodi and the car’s driver, Henri Paul, instantly.
 Diana was critically injured and eventually taken to the Pitié-Salpêtrière Hospital.
 Diana, Princess of Wales was pronounced dead at 4 am.
+See Unofficial Royalty: Tragedy in the British Royal Family at the End of August (scroll down).

 The Prince of Wales, along with Diana’s two sisters, flew to Paris to accompany her body back to England.
 Draped with the Royal Standard, Diana’s coffin was taken to the Chapel Royal at St. James’s Palace where it remained for several days, before returning to her home at Kensington Palace.
 On Saturday, September 6th, a procession began at Kensington Palace and ended at Westminster Abbey where Diana’s funeral was held.
 Following the funeral, the coffin was taken to Althorp, where it was interred privately on an island in the center of a lake on the grounds.